dnolter959/autodiff/docs/milestone1.md

 Class 3: `AutoDiffMath`

-- For those operations for which dunder methods are not defined, we will define a separate set of functions which perform these operations on DualNumbers.
+- For those operations for which dunder methods are not defined, we will define a separate set of functions which perform these operations on `DualNumber`s.
 - We include these functions as static methods in a separate class which we import for use in the `AutoDiff` class defined above
 - We need to import `numpy` and `math` for use in these functions
+- These functions will be defined in a module and imported so that a user may call, e.g., `sin(DualNumber(3))` directly
-- These functions each follow the same structure: for a DualNumber, `a = DualNumber(real, dual)`, and a function `func`, if we pass `func(a)`, we will return another DualNumber, say `DualNumber(new_real, new_dual)` such that:
+- These functions each follow the same structure: for a `DualNumber`, `a = DualNumber(real, dual)`, and a function `func`, if we pass `func(a)`, we will return another `DualNumber`, say `DualNumber(new_real, new_dual)` such that:
    - `new_real` is `func` applied to `real`
-   - `new_dual` is the derivative of `func` applied to `real` *times* `dual` (by the chain rule)
+   - `new_dual` is the derivative of `func` applied to `real` *times* `dual`
+- These functions will ultimately need to gracefully handle non-Dual numbers, by, for example, falling back to the standard implementation (e.g., `np.sin`) when passed a real number.
 - By explicitly defining elemental operations in this way, we ensure that when evaluating expressions containing dual numbers, python will resolve to a final expression which is itself a dual number whose dual part represents the derivative of interest
 - Here are some such functions.
-Note that these functions will ultimately need to gracefully handle non-Dual numbers, by, for example, falling back to the standard implementation (e.g., `np.sin`) when passed a real number.

 ```python
 import numpy as np